 Net Control Staff Needed

-Don’t forget the Monday Night Emcomm Net at 1930 hr. on the 147.15 MHz pl 141.3.
+Don't forget the Monday Night Emcomm Net at 1930 hr. on the 147.15 MHz Pl 141.3.
 We have some good information and camaraderie.
-On the third Friday of the month there is an Emcomm Breakfast at Yosemite Falls Cafe on Cedar south of Ashlan in Granite Park at 0830hr.
+On the third Friday of the month there is an EmComm Breakfast at YFC on Cedar south of Ashlan in Granite Park at 0830hr.
 And last but not least the Emcomm Meeting will be held on the fourth Thursday this month.
-The next meeting will be Thursday the 23rd of May, at 1900 hr. at the Salvation Army Citadel at 1854 Fulton St., Fresno.
+The next meeting will be Thursday the 22nd of August, at 1900 hr. at the Salvation Army Citadel at 1854 Fulton St., Fresno.